rk1165/pse/README.md

 - `make init` to set up the database
 - `make run` to start the server
 - `make build` to build the app as a single binary executable
+- `make clean` to clean the database table entries

 ### Things to Do